TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 - I am a co-supervisor on the **Developing GPU-accelerated digital twins of ecological systems for population monitoring and scenario analyses** project with Prof. Torney (main, University of Glasgow), Prof. Morales (University of Glasgow), Prof. McCrea (Lancaster University), and Prof. Husmeier (University of Glasgow) within the **ExaGEO CDT**.
 Applications due: 17 February 2025. <br>
 All info available on: [https://www.exageo.org](https://www.exageo.org)

+If you are an UG student in the University of Aberdeen, Edinburgh, Glasgow, Heriot-Watt, or St Andrews, consider applying for my UG Summer Research project.
+Topic: Monitoring vegetation patterns from drone imagery using machine learning.
+Co-supervisor:  Dr. Eizenhöfer (School of Geographical & Earth Sciences, University of Glasgow).
+Deadline: 13 January.

 **Current and Previous Supervision**:
 - AIMS Ghana MSc in Mathematical Sciences projects.
 - EPSRC Vacation Internship on physics-informed neural networks.